Skip to Content

 Being a fan of strawberries, we went ahead and tried Mario’s Strawberry Soda.
 And we must say it’s one of the best foods at Universal Studios Hollywood and one of the best drinks outside of butterbeer.

 The creamy vanilla ice cream with the strawberry soda combo is delicious!
-Once you slurp the popping boba and its sweetness bursts in your mouth, you’ll agree that this is not just any cream soda.
+Once you slurp the popping boba and its sweetness bursts, you’ll agree that this is not just any cream soda.
 And the ice cream they use at Universal is top quality.

 The fruity cream sodas are $12.